Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (play)

 Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean is a 1976 play by Ed Graczyk, originally performed at the Players Theatre Columbus in Columbus, Ohio.
 Despite the rendition of the name in the play’s title, it refers to the star of the film Rebel Without a Cause, James Dean, as opposed to Jimmy Dean, the country-western singer who had a hit in 1961 with "Big Bad John".
-The play revolves around a James Dean fan club that reunites at a Texas five-and-dime store.
+The play revolves around a James Dean fan club that reunites at a Texas five and dime store.

 In 1982, filmmaker Robert Altman directed both a Broadway version at the Martin Beck Theater and a film adaptation of the same name.
 Altman's version of the play was not well-received with critics at the time.

 Synopsis

-An all-female fan club called the Disciples of James Dean meets at a Woolworths five-and-dime branch in McCarthy, Texas.
-According to a 2014 interview with playwright Ed Graczyk, the setting of the play is actually a H.L.
-Kressmont & Co.
-Five and Dime.
+An all-female fan club called the Disciples of James Dean meets at a five and dime store in the small town of McCarthy, Texas.
+According to a 2014 interview with playwright Ed Graczyk, the setting of the play is actually an "H.L.
+Kressmont Five and Dime", inspired by the real-life S.H.
+Kress & Co..
 The group reunites in 1975 to commemorate the twentieth anniversary of Dean's death.
 (In 1955, the actor was filming Giant in Marfa, not far from where the store stands.)